-Younus' story shows how women are sometimes badly mistreated in Pakistan and is a reminder that the country's rich and powerful often appear to operate with impunity.
+Younus' story not only drives home the woeful plight of many women in conservative Muslim Pakistan, it is also a reminder of how the country's rich and powerful operate with impunity.
 Younus' ex-husband, Bilal Khar, was eventually acquitted, but many believe he used his connections to escape the law's grip -- a common occurrence in Pakistan.

 More than 8,500 acid attacks, forced marriages and other forms of violence against women were reported in Pakistan in 2011, according to The Aurat Foundation, a women's rights organization.
 Because the group relied mostly on media reports, the figure is likely an undercount.